General Education Development (GED)

 State of Florida Diploma Requirements

-Students who receive a State of Florida High School Diploma and have attended Seminole State are eligible to participate in the College's graduation ceremony which is held at the end of Fall and Spring terms.
+Students who receive a high school diploma issued by the Florida Department of Education and have attended Seminole State are eligible to participate in the College's graduation ceremony which is held at the end of Fall and Spring terms.

-The GED® program provides a competitive scholarship program for students to continue their college-level studies at Seminole State.
+The GED® Prep program provides a competitive scholarship program for students to continue their postsecondary studies at Seminole State.

-For more information about the GED® program, please visit the GED® Website.
+For more information about the GED® Prep program, please visit our GED® Prep website.